Dicke State Generation and Extreme Spin Squeezing via Rapid Adiabatic Passage

 The above-described RAP scheme can be modified to prepare another class of correlated quantum states, providing sensitivity enhancement for Ramsey spectroscopic measurements.
-The metrological gain in that context can be evaluated by the Wineland squeezing parameter~\cite{wineland1992spin, wineland1994squeezed}
+The metrological gain can be evaluated by the Wineland squeezing parameter~\cite{wineland1992spin, wineland1994squeezed}

 where $\Delta \varphi^2$ is the variance of a phase estimation for an entangled state and $\Delta \varphi^2_{\text{CSS}}$ is the result for a coherent state.
 Here, we have chosen $z$ as the squeezing direction and $x$ as the mean spin orientation.